[home]

 If it sounds like I'm jaded and cynical abot this TV show, it's because I am.
 The show has rejected its entire original "story" premise in the first place now in order to establish that this is more of a game than a show about people surviving together.
 This, of course has been true since the mid 2000s at this point, but it's now so painfully obvious.
 Within the first three minutes of Survivor 47 Jeff says in his inaugural pontification "people will say it's fake, that they're not REALLY abandoned on an island and they're right, we've got cameras everywhere", and I threw up my hands.
 Yes, they made it VERY clear in Survivor 41 for the sake of shocking the viewer in the "new era" that "hey we actually have cameras everywhere!", but now it just feels like it's an accepted fact.
 The show has accepted it new stance in life, that it is just a gameshow that happens to take place in the jungle.
 "It's chill, dude".
 Survivor leans so casually on the fourth wall and we have to ask ourselves, is it even worth it anymore?
 They stay in the same place, they run identical challenges, and there's been three starting tribes of six for the past seven seasons now all with basic two syllable fijian word names.
 It's a small point, but when you had tribe names formerly named after famous pirates (Morgan and Drake) or Mayan gods (Hunahpu and Coyopa), and now you're met with yet another season with a similar sounding tribe, Tuku, following on the heels of other tribe names like Nuku, Luvu, Tika, Taku, and Vuku, forgive me if I struggle to find a compelling reason to remember them all.

 But of course, I care.
 I care immensely.
 I've literally watched this show for more than three-quarters of my life.
 I've looked forward to every Wednesday, and then Thursday, and then back to Wednesday night for as long as I can remember.
 Survivor has its hooks in me and they know it.
 I will continue to watch each season with the same amount of interest and intrigue because in the end, I am a fan.
 Some might even call me a superfan.
 I will talk shit about this show as much as I can on my silly internet platform, but defend the show with my life the moment anyone accuses my favorite TV show of being fake.
-But MAN, it's realy hard to do that now that Jeff Probst himself has outright admitted "no yeah, this isn't real, you aren't stranded" (a paraphrase but you get the gist).
+But MAN, it's really hard to do that now that Jeff Probst himself has outright admitted "no yeah, this isn't real, you aren't stranded" (a paraphrase but you get the gist).
 The show's fake, it knows it's fake, and it has grown tired of pretending otherwise.
 And that's a real shame because the fake parts of the show were some of its most fun.
 Whatever.
 I'm still watching.
 Good job, Survivor.

 So whatever.
 Why am I still watching if, for all intents and purposes, I should hate it?
 It's because the show has gotten REALLY good at making me care about its people.
 I somehow manage to come into every season with barely even passive feelings about eighteen strangers, and thirteen weeks later I am absolutely electrified by the things about half of them end up doing.
 I cannot say in good faith that these new era seasons at all stack up to the older seasons in any capacity, and yet, they're not bad either.
 They're compelling stories about people thrown into extremely taxing circumstances and fored to make difficult decisions about each other.
 They're trying to "survive", sure, but the show's focus these days is far more about people surviving each other, rather than surviving the elements.
 It's always been like that, but here in the new era, where the show's old creaky legs prevent it from leaving the sunny beaches of Fiji, this mindset is on full display.
 And it's compelling as hell.
 I am so fascinated to watch what happens amongst these people that leads to one of them eventually winning one-million dollars from a subset of the rest of the cast.
 I watch for the people reacting to each other, which is somethings the show has slowly started to re-recongize here in the last few seasons.